deppen8/deppen8.github.io/_portfolio/leiap_python_package.md

 Because the package is designed to be a catch-all for anything the LEIA Project needs, it covers a lot of ground: I/O, calculations, spatial data, visualizations, and more.
 There is even a chore scheduler for the field team.
 As much as possible, these different categories are separated into their own modules.

+The package is not available on PyPI simply because it is only intended for use by project members.

 Full code documentation for `leiap` is built with Sphinx and available on a [GitHub Pages site](https://deppen8.github.io/leiap/).